anguschou2/Computer-Programming-Project/README.md

     #then print "High"
     return status
     #returns the status value so that the code below can use it

+def windMode(wind_input):
+    wind = 0
+    #sets the base of wind speed to 0
+    if int(wind_input) in range(0,5):
+    #starts if statement using inputted wind speed
+    #if the wind speed is between 0-4.99...
+        wind = -1
+    #then wind speed base is equal to -1
+        print('Wind speed is considered Low')
+    #then print "Low"
+    elif int(wind_input) in range(5,10):
+    #starts elif statement using inputted wind speed
+    #if the wind speed is between 5-9.99...
+        wind = 0
+    #then the base of wind speed remains 0
+        print('Wind speed is considered Medium')
+    #then prints "Medium"
+    elif int(wind_input) in range(10,100):
+    #starts elif statement using inputted wind speed
+    #if the wind speed is between 10-99.99...
+        wind = 1
+    #then the base of wind speed is equal to 1
+        print('Wind speed is considered High')
+    #then prints "High"
+    return wind
+    #returns the wind value so that the code below can use it

 def suggestions(temperature, status, wind):
     clothing = [0,0,0,0,0,0,0]